-Waste Reduction and Recycling Activity
+Waste Reduction and Recycling Activities

-Level Waste Reduction Activity Reported Silver The County has met its 75% waste reduction goal and continues to be a leader in recycling and the reduction in the amount of waste being disposed, as well as spearheading efforts to minimize upstream impacts on materials through sustainable manufacturing and consumerism.
-2018
+1. The county has met its 75% waste reduction goal and continues to be a leader in recycling and the reduction in the amount of waste being disposed, as well as spearheading efforts to minimize upstream impacts on materials through sustainable manufacturing and consumerism.

-Level Waste Reduction Activities Reported Gold In 2016 the Board of Supervisors adopted the Zero Waste Plan to serve as a guide for future recycling and composting efforts.
-The recently updated solid waste franchise contract includes a whole new fleet of modern trucks that will run on biodiesel fuel.
-With some financial support from the California Green Business Network, the county certifies green businesses, including the county itself, as part of the Green Business program.
-Since 2015 a total of 19 business and agencies have been certified by the county, among them 2 schools, an auto repair shop, a dentist and several offices and retail stores.
-2018
+- 2. In 2016, the Board of Supervisors adopted the Zero Waste Plan to serve as a guide for future recycling and composting efforts.
+The recently updated solid waste franchise contract includes a whole new fleet of modern trucks that will run on biodiesel fuel. - 3.
+With some financial support from the California Green Business Network, the county certifies green businesses, including the county itself, as part of the Green Business Program.
+Since 2015, a total of 19 business and agencies have been certified by the county, among them two schools, an auto repair shop, a dentist and several offices and retail stores.

-Level Waste Reduction Activities Reported Platinum As per County Code (5.46.031) "No retail vendor or special event in the unincorporated area of the County of Santa Cruz may sell, rent or otherwise provide any product which is composed entirely or primarily of polystyrene foam, except as exempted in SCCC 5.46.060.
-This specifically includes but is not limited to cups, plates, bowls, clamshells and other products intended primarily for food service use, as well as coolers, pool or beach toys, packing peanuts or other packaging material" A number of county ordinances have been enacted to reduce waste and increase recycling, including bans on plastic bags and Styrofoam and new standards for the recycling of electronic waste.
+- 4. As per County Code (5.46.031) "No retail vendor or special event in the unincorporated area of the County of Santa Cruz may sell, rent or otherwise provide any product which is composed entirely or primarily of polystyrene foam, except as exempted in SCCC 5.46.060.
+This specifically includes but is not limited to cups, plates, bowls, clamshells and other products intended primarily for food service use, as well as coolers, pool or beach toys, packing peanuts or other packaging material." - 5.
+A number of county ordinances have been enacted to reduce waste and increase recycling, including bans on plastic bags and Styrofoam and new standards for the recycling of electronic waste.
 New retail take-back or other diversion programs have been created for such problematic products as used oil, batteries, carpet, mattresses, fluorescent light bulbs, propane canisters and paint.
 Efforts to increase recycling of Styrofoam are underway.
-The board approved the first extended producer responsibility ordinance in the county to encourage proper disposal of drugs and sharps.
+The board approved the first extended producer responsibility ordinance in the county to encourage proper disposal of drugs and sharps. - 6.
 The county has implemented a program to curb illegal dumping through increased staff resources, outreach, monitoring of areas identified as hotspots for illegal dumping, and creating additional enforcement tools.
-2018

-Climate-friendly Purchasing Activity
+Climate-friendly Purchasing Activities

-Level Climate-Friendly Activity Reported Silver The county has been adding electric and hybrid vehicles to the county fleet as part of normal turnover in the fleet and with the help of grant funding.
-Currently the fleet includes 71 hybrid vehicles and 2 electric vehicles (the sheriff also has 2 GEM-type EVs) out of a total fleet of approximately 400 cars (including sheriff vehicles).
+The county has been adding electric and hybrid vehicles to the county fleet as part of normal turnover in the fleet and with the help of grant funding.
+Currently the fleet includes 71 hybrid vehicles and 2 electric vehicles out of a total fleet of approximately 400 cars.
 The Public Works Department manages its own fleet, with four EVs and four GEM-type EVs.
 The county is also exploring participation in a new PG&E program promoting installation of multiple EV charging stations at major employment centers and multi-unit housing sites.
-2018

-Level Climate-Friendly Activities Reported Gold As per County Code (2.37.107), "The county shall not enter into or renew any contractual agreement with any person or entity for the provision of goods or services, the performance of which calls for, requires, or involves the use of any tropical hardwood or tropical wood product".
-As per County Code (2.37.105), "the county gives preference, in its purchasing decisions, to products containing the maximum amount of recycled materials, where the quality and fitness of such products is equal to those of products containing no recycled materials, or a lesser amount of recycled materials, and where the total cost of such products is reasonable in comparison to the total cost of those products containing no recycled materials, or a lesser amount of recycled materials."
-2018
+- 2. As per County Code (2.37.107), "The county shall not enter into or renew any contractual agreement with any person or entity for the provision of goods or services, the performance of which calls for, requires, or involves the use of any tropical hardwood or tropical wood product." - 3.
+As per County Code (2.37.105), "the county gives preference, in its purchasing decisions, to products containing the maximum amount of recycled materials, where the quality and fitness of such products is equal to those of products containing no recycled materials, or a lesser amount of recycled materials, and where the total cost of such products is reasonable in comparison to the total cost of those products containing no recycled materials."